arghyadeeppal10/Linear-Arrays-with-Digitizing-Phase-Errors/README.md

 - For 4 bit phase shifter, the phase states are = [22.5, 45, 90, 180]
 - For 5 bit phase shifter, the phase states are = [11.25, 22.5, 45, 90, 180]

-The Normalised Directivity is also plotted.
+The Directivity is also calculated and plotted.

 ~Arghyadeep Pal, MS Student, Applied Electromagnetics Group, Department of Electrical and Computer Engineering, University of California-San Diego.